Pnaghavi/Mitigating-Gender-Bias-in-Generated-Text/README.md

   <br>
 </p>

-This image shows the results from the original paper and the results from our extensions to the original paper.
-The two extensions are using counterfactual data augmentation and bias controlled training techniques without the positive-biased data augmentation, and counterfactual data augmentation and bias controlled training, adding our neutral, generated data for data augmentation.
-The results suggest that adding neutral generated utterances instead of the crowd sourced positive-biased data collection can yield similar to better results than the All method in the original paper, and approximately the same or slightly higher F1 scores.
+Figure 2 below shows the results from the original paper and the results from our extensions to the original paper.
+The two extensions are using counterfactual data augmentation and bias controlled training techniques without the positive-biased data augmentation, and counterfactual data augmentation and bias controlled training when adding our neutral, generated data for data augmentation.
+The results suggest that adding neutral generated utterances instead of the crowd sourced positively-biased data collection can yield similar or better results than using the "All" method (combining all 3 bias original bias mitigation techniques) from the original paper, and approximately the same or slightly higher F1 scores.

 <p align="center">
   <img src="https://github.com/Pnaghavi/Mitigating-Gender-Bias-in-Generated-Text/blob/main/images/CdaAndBiasAndNeutralDataResults.PNG"><br>